dinayrore/movie_lens_api/README.md

 # MovieLens

-A remake of 'what_to_watch.rb' (Movie Advisor).
-Still utilizing data from the 90s, which seeds this database.
+A remake of 'what_to_watch.rb' / Movie Advisor better known as MovieLens.
+Still utilizing data from the 90s, which seeds the data for this database.

 ## Getting Started